adityapentyala/CRUx-round-3-2022-23/TASK 2/TASK 2.md

  generation.
 Final results of each test run compared with baseline model.
 All accuracies shown of test runs refer to testing accuracies.

+ Choices of hyperparameters are given beside each hyperparameter in the form of a set.

  HYPERPARAMETERS TUNED:
  1. Number of convolutional layers: {1,2}